jgarte/gac/INSTALL.md

     make gambit

-And to use Emacs as root:
+And to use Emacs, as root:

     make emacs